-More Info: Juice World Allegedly Swallowed Dozens Of Percocet Pill During FBI Search
+More Info: Juice Wrld Allegedly Swallowed Dozens Of Percocet Pills During FBI Search

-Juice World Allegedly Swallowed Dozens Of Percocet Pill During FBI Search
+Juice Wrld Allegedly Swallowed Dozens Of Percocet Pill During FBI Search

-As more information comes out surrounding the death of 21-year-old rapper Juice WRLD, things are just getting progressively more upsetting.
+As more information comes out surrounding the death of 21-year-old rapper Juice Wrld, things are just getting progressively more upsetting.

 According to reports from TMZ, the Chicago native allegedly swallowed multiple Percocets prior to his death in an effort to hide the pills from the police.
 Thus causing his seizure at the airport which reportedly led him to go into cardiac arrest.
 Law enforcement sources informed the publication that the pilot flying the rapper’s plane alerted authorities on the ground that the rapper and his team were traveling with guns.
 Once they landed, FBI and FAA agents were all waiting for Juice WRLD and his team and went on the place to search through their belongings.